robdimsdale/prodda/README.md

 #### Create new task

-The contents of the request body for creates must contain a `schedule` field (the contents of which must be valid cron syntax) and sufficient information to create or update a task, which varies by the type of task.
-See [supported tasks](#supported-tasks) for further information.
+The contents of the request body for creating a new task must contain a `schedule` field, the contents of which must be valid cron syntax, as well as sufficient information to create or update a task.
+This additional information varies by task type; see [supported tasks](#supported-tasks) for further information.

 ```
 curl -XPOST /tasks/ -d '{<task-body-as-json>}'